conglend/react-wallet-page/README.md

 - Run `npm run build` to build the app for production to the `build` folder
 ## Constants

-The constants are defiend in src/constants/index.js
+The mock data ( constants ) are defined in `src/constants/index.js`

 We use `experiences`, `popularCategories`, `activities`